-In late December 2022, the United States District Court for the District of Delaware issued an opinion affirming the Mallinckrodt1 bankruptcy court's November 2021 decision that the debtor could discharge certain post-petition, post-confirmation royalty obligations for the sale of Acthar Gel.
-The District Court's affirmation serves as a reminder to holders of intellectual property that a debtor's "fresh start" under the Bankruptcy Code could trump royalty obligations that are found to be contingent claims arising as of the time of the transaction.
-Parties should heed the District Court's warning, and give careful consideration to craft corporate transactions to protect their rights to future payments.
+In late December, the U.S. District Court for the District of Delaware issued an opinion in In re: Mallinckrodt PLC affirming the Mallinckrodt[1] bankruptcy court's November 2021 decision that the debtor could discharge certain post-petition, post-confirmation royalty obligations for the sale of the company's Acthar gel.

+The district court's affirmation serves as a reminder to holders of intellectual property that a debtor's fresh start under the U.S. Bankruptcy Code could trump royalty obligations that are found to be contingent claims arising as of the time of the transaction.

+Parties should heed the district court's warning and give careful consideration when crafting corporate transactions to protect their rights to future payments.

-As background, in 2001, Mallinckrodt and Sanofi-aventis U.S. LLC ("Sanofi") executed an Asset Purchase Agreement (the "APA") under which Sanofi sold Mallinckrodt certain intellectual property, including trademarks and regulatory rights, relating to Acthar Gel, a therapeutic treatment for inflammatory and autoimmune conditions.
-As a component of the purchase price, Mallinckrodt agreed to pay Sanofi annual royalties equal to 1% of all Mallinckodt's net sales of Acthar Gel that exceeded \$10,000,000 per year.
+As background, in 2001, Mallinckrodt and Sanofi-Aventis U.S. LLC executed an asset purchase agreement under which Sanofi sold Mallinckrodt certain intellectual property, including trademarks and regulatory rights, relating to Acthar gel, a therapeutic treatment for inflammatory and autoimmune conditions.

+As a component of the purchase price, Mallinckrodt agreed to pay Sanofi annual royalties equal to 1% of all Mallinckrodt's net sales of Acthar gel that exceeded \$10 million per year.

-On October 12, 2020, Mallinckrodt filed for chapter 11 bankruptcy protection in the United States Bankruptcy Court for the District of Delaware, seeking to resolve several billion dollars of legal liabilities related to the opioid epidemic and Acthar Gel rebates.
-One year into the bankruptcy, Sanofi filed a motion for a determination that either (a) the APA was not executory and Mallinckrodt could not discharge the royalty payment obligations under the APA in its chapter 11 cases or (b) in the alternative, if the APA was executory and Mallinckrodt did reject it, Mallinckrodt could no longer sell Acthar Gel.
-On November 8, 2021, the Bankruptcy Court held that the APA was not executory, but that claims for post-petition breaches of the APA, including for Mallinckrodt's failure to pay any royalties to Sanofi as a component of the purchase price, constituted pre-petition unsecured claims that are dischargeable upon confirmation of Mallinckrodt's chapter 11 plan.
+On Oct.
+12, 2020, Mallinckrodt filed for Chapter 11 bankruptcy protection in the U.S. Bankruptcy Court for the District of Delaware, seeking to resolve several billion dollars of legal liabilities related to the opioid epidemic and Acthar gel rebates.
+[2]

+One year into the bankruptcy, Sanofi filed a motion seeking a determination that either the asset purchase agreement was not executory and Mallinckrodt could not discharge the royalty payment obligations under the asset purchase agreement in its Chapter 11 cases, or, in the alternative, if the asset purchase agreement was executory and Mallinckrodt did reject it, Mallinckrodt could no longer sell Acthar gel.

+On Nov.
+8, 2021, the bankruptcy court held that the asset purchase agreement was not executory, but that claims for post-petition breaches of the asset purchase agreement, including for Mallinckrodt's failure to pay any royalties to Sanofi as a component of the purchase price, constituted prepetition unsecured claims that are dischargeable upon confirmation of Mallinckrodt's Chapter 11 plan.

-Sanofi appealed the Bankruptcy Court's ruling.
-On appeal to the District Court, Third Circuit Judge Thomas L. Ambro, sitting by designation, focused on two questions: (1) are Sanofi's claims for post-petition royalties dischargeable in Mallinckrodt's bankruptcy because they were contingent claims that arose when the APA was executed pre-prepetition; and (2) alternatively, does Sanofi retain a property interest in the Acthar Gel intellectual property requiring Mallinckrodt to pay royalties when it sells the Acthar Gel post-petition and post-confirmation?
+Sanofi appealed the bankruptcy court's ruling.
+On appeal to the district court, U.S. Circuit Judge Thomas L. Ambro of the U.S. Court of Appeals for the Third Circuit, sitting by designation, focused on two questions:

+- Are Sanofi's claims for post-petition royalties dischargeable in Mallinckrodt's bankruptcy because they were contingent claims that arose when the asset purchase agreement was executed preprepetition; and - Alternatively, does Sanofi retain a property interest in the Acthar gel intellectual property requiring Mallinckrodt to pay royalties when it sells the Acthar gel post-petition and postconfirmation?

-In its analysis of the dischargeability issue, the District Court began with a strict textual examination of the Bankruptcy Code, beginning with section 1141(d)(1)(A), which provides that a plan of reorganization "discharges the debtor from any debt that arose before the date of such confirmation."
-The Bankruptcy Code defines "debt" as a "liability on a claim" and, in turn, a "claim" is defined therein as a "right to payment whether or not such right is reduced to judgment, liquidated, fixed, contingent, matured, unmatured, disputed, undisputed, legal, equitable, secured, or unsecured."
-The District Court concluded that the plain text of the Bankruptcy Code bolstered the conclusion that "a contingent right to payment arising before the date of a plan's confirmation may be discharged by that confirmation."
+In its analysis of the dischargeability issue, the district court began with a strict textual examination of the Bankruptcy Code, beginning with Section 1141(d)(1)(A), which provides that a plan of reorganization "discharges the debtor from any debt that arose before the date of such confirmation."[3]

+The Bankruptcy Code defines "debt" as a "liability on a claim" and, in turn, a "claim" is defined therein as a "right to payment whether or not such right is reduced to judgment, liquidated, fixed, contingent, matured, unmatured, disputed, undisputed, legal, equitable, secured, or unsecured."[4]

+The district court concluded that the plain text of the Bankruptcy Code supported the conclusion that "a contingent right to payment arising before the date of a plan's confirmation may be discharged by that confirmation."[5]